timgilbert/sesquipedalian/README.md

 # sesquipedalian

-This implementation uses clojure's http-kit library on the back-end.
-It's based on the approach outlined [in this blog post][blog]
+This implementation uses the [Clojure][clojure] [http-kit][http-kit] library on the back-end.
+It's based on the approach outlined [in this blog post][blog].

 ## Prerequisites

 You will need [Leiningen][lein] 1.7.0 or above installed.

-    $ brew install lein
+    $ brew install leiningen

 ## Running

 To start a web server for the application:

     $ lein run
-    17:09:46 INFO  sesquipedalian.server - server started on  9899
+    10:13:10 INFO  sesquipedalian.server - server started on http://localhost:9899/

 Once the above line appears, the server is serving on [http://localhost:9899/][local].
 You can open mutliple browser tabs, enter a username, and hit "join game" - once three